spxbhuhb/zakadabar-stack/doc/changelog/Next.md

 This page contains the changes included in the next release.

+## General

+- move schedule from exp to lib
+- move email from exp to lib

 ## Core

 **added**

 - `CommonModule.onAfterOpen` - executed then the system is open for external access
+- `CommonModule.onBeforeclose` - executed then the system about to close for external access
+- `ModuleStore.find` - convenience function to find modules of a given class or interface
+- 'String?.csvEscape' - convenience to escape strings for CSV
+- `ZkCustomColumn.exportCsv` - set export function for custom columns

+## Lib: Email

+**changed**

+- `sendMail` function now creates a job to automatically send the mail after create
+- `buildMail` function simply creates the e-mail

+## Lib: Schedule

+**added**

+- guide for setup
+- recipe for submit

+**changed**

+- `SchedulerModule` rename to `DispatcherModuleBundle`
+- `WorkerBl` now has a `name` constructor parameter, this is used for namespace and settings